Malagammana Rajamaha Viharaya (මාලගම්මන රජමහා විහාරය)

 Historic Malagammana Rajamaha Viharaya

 Malagammana Rajamaha Vihara is situated in the beautiful surroundings of Kulagammana Malagammana village in Kandy district.
-Malagammana Viharaya can be accessed when you turn left from Nugawela juncion on Kurunegala road in Kandy and walk 500 meters on Vidyala Mawatha.
+Malagammana Viharaya can be accessed when you turn left from Nugawela junction on Kurunegala road in Kandy and walk 500 meters on Vidyala Mawatha.

 The reclining Buddha statue, like the rest of the statues, displays the local art characteristics of the Kandy period.
 It is mentioned on the front wall that the British damaged this temple in 1818.

 There are two image houses in the temple.
-There are many paintings on the ceiling and the walls along with the Buddha statue and a Vishnu statue inspired by the Kandy era art in the image house you fined as you enter from the main entrance.
+There are many paintings on the ceiling and the walls along with the Buddha statue and a Vishnu statue inspired by the Kandy era art in the image house you find as you enter from the main entrance.

 The other specimen of the Harispattuwa flag found at Malagammana Rajamaha Vihara too is horizontal and rectangular, 147cm by 81cm.
 It comprises a finely woven white cloth with a liyawela border drawn along all four edges.
 The two confronting elephants were beautifully dressed and it appears to be a later production than the previously described Harispattuwa flag.